Update 23 January 2020

-This Statement of Policy (SoP) was updated following PS8/18 ‘Pillar 2: Update to reporting requirements’.
-This policy takes effect from Monday 1 October 2018.
+This Statement of Policy (SoP) was updated following PS2/20 ‘Pillar 2 capital: Updates to the framework’.
+This policy takes effect from Thursday 23 January 2020.

 This Statement of Policy sets out the methodologies that the Prudential Regulation Authority (PRA) uses to inform the setting of Pillar 2 capital for firms to which CRD IV applies.

 There are two sections: